 As from 28th April, 2013 Michael Bell and Michael O'Connell have one year rolling contracts.
+As from 22nd July,2013, Nicholas Bell has a one year rolling contract.
 The contracts are terminable by the directors at one year's notice and by the Company at one year's notice.
 Directors are entitled to termination payments equivalent to the unexpired portion of the contract based on basic salary and benefits including bonus payments.